While the nation’s capital doesn’t have legalized gambling, there are two large, Vegas-style casinos within thirty miles of the District of Columbia.

 Depending on your origination point in the Washington metropolitan area, the MGM may not be the closest gaming option.

-Here then are the respective distances from various cities and counties to: (1) the MGM National Harbor, followed by (2), the distance to Live!
-Casino Maryland
+Here then are the respective distances from various cities and counties to the MGM National Harbor and Live!
+Casino Hotel Maryland.

 This casino/resort boasts 2,500 slot machines, numerous table games (all the favorites: blackjack, roulette, craps, etc.), a 16 table poker room, sportsbook, and event center.